Master of Science in Accounting

 Financial Consultant

-“Because of the people I’ve met here and the location, I’ve really found out what my career goal is.
-This is the most rewarding benefit I got from the program.”
+“Because of the location and the people I’ve met here, I discovered what my career goal was.
+That was the most rewarding benefit I got from the program.”

 Chen Zhang